Koppeltaal/Koppeltaal-Documentation/_docs/koppelaal-1.2/integrator.md

 ## Domains

-# How will it work? - nvt
+# How will it work?

 * Development